 There is no logical reason for her to be married to me other than the GRACE OF GOD!

 To be honest, I never thought I would ever be a Dad.
 I thought that was something only “grown-ups” did.
 When Lindsay and I were first married and people would ask us when we were going to start having kids, it was impossible for me to imagine life with a family… now, I can’t imagine my life without my kids.
-My daughter Reese, my son Cameron and my youngest daughter Dylan are the greatest gifts God could ever give me.
+My daughters Reese, Dylan, Audrey, and son Cameron are the greatest gifts God could ever give me.

 If you’re ever in the DFW area, and you’re looking for a church centered on WORSHIP and the PRESENCE OF GOD, Gateway Church is the place for you!